circleci/circleci-docs/CONTRIBUTING.md

     `git checkout -b <branch-name>`

 2. Add or modify the Markdown files in these directories according to the [style guide](#style-guide) below.
-Rebuild the site when you want to check your work with:

-    `./jctl rebuild`
+If you installed Jekyll and ran `jekyll serve -Iw`, then the server should watch for changes and automatically rebuild.

+If you're using Vagrant, then rebuild the site using `./jctl rebuild`.

 For more detailed instructions on using `jctl`, see [Jekyll Controller Commands](#jekyll-controller-commands).